informatics-lab/blog/_profiles/antoine-de-daran.md

 Last summer, in 2015, I went to Brazil for a humanitarian mission in Lagoa Encantada.
 With others students of my school, we have improved the living conditions of this small village from the state of Bahia.

 I have been sales Manager of the Junior Enterprise "[Centrale Nantes Etudes](http://en.centralenantesetudes.fr)".
-This students association gives contract from companies to the students of my school.
-For further informations, you can visit my linkedin profil [here](https://fr.linkedin.com/in/antoine-de-daran-a2a671a9)!
+This students association gives contracts from companies to the students of my school.
+For further information, you can visit my linkedin profile [here](https://fr.linkedin.com/in/antoine-de-daran-a2a671a9)!

-I also liked to do some sports and to travel around the world.
+I also like to do some sports and to travel around the world.